 - Elevate Your Electrolytes – Low levels of electrolytes can also cause migraine.
 Ideally you want to get a boost of a sodium, potassium and magnesium combination but that’s not always possible.
 If you don’t have said supplements on hand, go for an electrolyte-enhanced bottled water or sports drink.
 Failing that, eat a banana and put a pinch of salt under your tongue.

 - Break The Cycle – During a migraine a vicious cycle of pain is created.
 You hurt, so you tense up; and as you tense up more, you hurt more.
 Find a way to interrupt the cycle and give your muscles and nerves a chance to relax.
 A neck or back massage is a great option if you have someone willing to help you out.
 Self-massage can help as well, although doing it yourself can make it more difficult to relax.
+You can try using Relax Already, a natural muscle relaxant that can help you feel relaxed.
 If you have migraines often, you might want to seek out a physical therapist that can work with you on a program to help reduce the frequency.
 Chances are your brain has learned your migraine pain and has accepted it as “normal”, which means your body’s natural painkillers won’t be released.

 - Hot and Cold – With a migraine comes that awful feeling of having a fever – body chills, cold sweats and a burning up, throbbing head.
 Heat and cold therapy isn’t always the most convenient option but it can help.
 Warming up the body in a hot bath or warm bed while at the same time using ice or a cold compress on the forehead can often do the trick.
 Sometimes even